Skip to main content

 • AI Tools Usage — Adoption trends, request types, and code acceptance metrics.

-• AI Adoption — Cursor’s contributions alongside Copilot and LinearB AI.
+• AI Adoption — Cursor’s contributions alongside other AI tools and LinearB AI.

 Troubleshooting